What is Cardiac Disease and what causes it?

 If a piece of atheroma breaks away from the arteries, it can create a blood clot.
 Moreover, if a blood clot blocks a coronary artery, blood supply to the heart will be cut off.
 In addition, this can cause permanent damage to the heart muscle in what is known as a heart attack.
 Thus, if a blood clot blocking an artery travels to the brain, it can cut off blood supply to cause a stroke.

-For help with the above condition, check out this Health Plan.
+For help with the above condition, check out this cardiac disease treatment Health Plan.

 For more articles on health and wellness, visit our Naturally Healthy News site.